 In this motor, an electric current is required to produce torque obtained through electromagnetic induction from the rotating magnetic field of the stator winding.
 For this reason, an induction motor can be built without an electrical connection to the rotor.

 An induction motor is a common configuration used in industrial, commercial, or residential settings.
-Sometimes these motors are referred to as ‘asynchronous motors’ because they operate at a speed less than synchronous motors.
+Sometimes these motors are called ‘asynchronous motors’ because they operate at speeds less than synchronous motors.
 It is a simple, sturdy construction, low cost, and requires minimal maintenance.